-The OPDC will help create 65,000 new jobs and at least 24,000 new homes in west London over the next 20 years.
-It will build on the regeneration High Speed 2 (HS2), the Elizabeth line and the Great Western Mainline stations at Old Oak Common will bring locally.
+The OPDC has been established to support the creation of 65,000 new jobs and at least 24,000 new homes in west London over the next 20 years.
+It will build on the regeneration benefits which High Speed 2 (HS2), the Elizabeth line and the Great Western Mainline stations at Old Oak Common are expected to bring locally.

 Summary of GLA Group budget

 The tables below show where the GLA’s funding comes from and the reasons for the year on year change in the budget.
 It also explains how the GLA has calculated the sum to be collected from the council tax (the council tax requirement).

 |How the GLA budget is funded (£ million)||2020-21|